Skip to main content

 Login Process

-- User enters email and password
+1. User enters email and password.

-- Low risk → login succeeds
+• Low risk → login succeeds.

-- Medium risk → MFA challenge triggered
+• Medium risk → MFA challenge is triggered.

-- High risk → login blocked
+• High risk → login is blocked.

 Failed Login Handling

-- Failed attempts are logged in the audit trail
+• Failed attempts are logged in the audit trail.

-- IP-based rate limiting prevents brute-force attacks
+• IP-based rate limiting prevents brute-force attacks.

-- Notifications can be sent to users about suspicious login attempts
+• Notifications can be sent to users about suspicious login attempts.

 Password Reset